Dunno358/VortexPLP/README.md

+# VortexPLP
-# VortexPLP is an application made to help learning Python in more interactive and creative way.
+VortexPLP is an application made to help learning Python in more interactive and creative way.